 - Home Price: $888,000 median purchase price; $1,575 median monthly rent

-Home to numerous celebrity estates, Santa Barbara—also known as the American Riviera, thanks to its Mediterranean climate—has stunning views of the Pacific Ocean and unforgettable weather to match.
+Home to numerous celebrity estates, Santa Barbara—also known as the American Riviera, thanks to its Mediterranean climate—has stunning views of the Pacific Ocean.
+Plus, California is one of the best states to live in for weather!
 Warm year-round temperatures rarely going above 80 degrees keep this seaside city comfortable in all seasons.
 Those living in Santa Barbara can also take advantage of the active foodie scene, hip art galleries and artisanal shops, and outdoor recreation spots.

 Things to Do in Santa Barbara